Will.i.am: The Voice UK and Australia

 In preparation for the role as a coach, he asked advice from friend and ex-The X Factor judge Cheryl Cole.
 Talking to Capital FM he said, "I reached out to Cheryl for advice on keeping your cool, having a poker face, the importance of sticking with the singers – it's their dream, a lot of the times when you have other performers a part of the show, celebrities tend to want the shine so they hog up time.
 So my whole thing was that I want to do The Voice, but I don't want to hog up time to where the singers up there are looking like, 'Is this about you guys?'.
 In March 2012, it was reported that he had turned his "plush" dressing room into a recording studio, and "instead of just listening with his headphones, he has installed some mega bass bins".

-On November 26, 2013, will.i.am was announced as a coach for the 2014 series of the Australian version of The Voice along with fellow Voice UK judge Kylie Minogue.
+On November 26, 2013, will.i.am was announced as a coach to replace Seal for the fourth series of the Australian version of The Voice along with fellow Voice UK judge Kylie Minogue who replaced Delta Goodrem.
 He was the winning coach having coached voice winner Anja Nissen in 2014.
-Neither will.i.am nor Minogue returned for the fourth series in 2015.
+Neither will.i.am nor Minogue returned for the fourth series in 2015 and were replaced by Jessie J and Goodrem.

 He has contributed to The Voice UK since 2012.
-He also serves as a coach on the UK version of The Voice Kids.
+He also served as a coach on the UK version of The Voice Kids from 2017 to 2023.